rabsef-bicrym/urbit.org/content/grants/2022/trove.md

 A group admin should be able to set roles for the following **actions**:

-- add-file
-- edit-file-metadata
+- files
+  + add-file
+  + edit-metadata
-- move-file
+  + move-file
+  + delete-file
-- delete-file
+- folders
-- add-folder
+  + add-folder
-- edit-folder-metadata
-- move-folder
-- delete-folder
+  + edit-folder-name-or-permissions
+  + move-folder-and-contents
+  + delete-folder-and-contents

 A set of roles will be mapped to each action as below: